Are you an adviser? Go to Unbiased Pro

 • Address your tax affairs: HMRC must be informed about any changes in your circumstances.
 A financial adviser can help you notify HMRC, clarify tax liabilities and advise you on making the most of your pension.

-• Inheritance: As soon as you own new home, writing a new will in Spain is vital.
+• Inheritance: As soon as you own a new home, writing a new will in Spain is vital.

 • Buy insurance: Find a reputable insurance provider to make sure your property and any vehicles are covered and consider private medical insurance